elkowar/eww/docs/src/configuration.md

 - the string `<primary>`, in which case eww tries to identify the primary display (which may fail, especially on wayland)
 - an integer, declaring the monitor index
 - the name of the monitor
-- a string containing a JSON-array of monitor matchers, such as: `'["<primary>" "HDMI-A-1" "PHL 345B1C" 0]'`.
+- a string containing a JSON-array of monitor matchers, such as: `'["<primary>", "HDMI-A-1", "PHL 345B1C", 0]'`.
 Eww will try to find a match in order, allowing you to specify fallbacks.

 **`geometry`-properties**